 A student who believes he or she received an incorrect grade for a class should contact the instructor of the class.
 Grade changes are made at the discretion of the instructor.
-A "Change of Grade Form" must be signed and submitted to the Enrollment Services office by the instructor.
+A grade change must be submitted to Enrollment Services by the instructor.
 Grade changes and corrections made for veterans and financial aid recipients must also be reported to the Office of Veterans Affairs and/or the Financial Aid Office.

-Grade changes must be made no later than the end of the second quarter following the quarter the student attended the class.
+Grade changes must be made no later than the end of the second term following the term the student attended the class.

 Grade Change/Appeal Policy

 An academic appeal refers to a claim by a student that a specific grade assigned to the student by the instructor is the result of an arbitrary or capricious application of otherwise valid standards of academic evaluation, or to a student's claim that the instructor has made an arbitrary or capricious decision or taken an arbitrary or capricious action which adversely affects the student's academic standing.

 The student must file a written complaint within ninety (90) calendar days after termination of the course.
 The appropriate instructional dean or supervisor may suspend this rule only under exceptional circumstances such as extended illness, sabbatical leave, or absence of one or both parties involved in the complaint.
 Grade appeal process forms are available through instructional deans' offices or the Office of Instruction.